 Democrats, media still said that's what this was all about.

-And so we get this story in the New York Times November 16th, while I was away.
+Now Woodward's thrown all of that out the window and so we get this story in the NEW YORK Times November 16th, while I was away.

-Well, see, it just proves you don't need the New York Times, folks.
+Well see, it just proves you don't need the NEW YORK Times folks, all you need is me.

-Beyond those cited in the indictment, and will probably challenge government agreements, limiting their grand jury testimony, people involved in the case said Tuesday.
+Lawyers for Lewis Libby, the former White House official indicted on perjury charges, planned to seek testimony from journalists beyond those cited in the indictment and will probably challenge government agreements limiting their grand jury testimony, people involved in the case said Tuesday.

-A lawyer close to the defense who spoke on condition of anonymity said, There's clearly going to be part of the strategy, you bet, to get access to all the relevant records and determine what did the media really know.
+A lawyer close to the defense, who spoke on condition of anonymity, said there's clearly going to be part of the strategy you bet to get access to all the relevant records and determine what did the media really know.

 You now have a situation where you have a government investigation hung completely on testimony from journalists, with journalists turned into witnesses, and that is a scary notion.

-I told you it's exactly what I said was gonna happen.
+It's exactly what I said was gonna happen.

-This whole thing is gonna be a parade of journalists up there, and we're gonna find out what they knew and when they knew it.
+This whole thing is gonna be a parade of journalists up there and we're gonna find out what they knew and when they knew it, and we're gonna find out who they told about Valerie Plame.

-Folks, I can't wait for that.
+Oh folks, I can't wait for that and try this.

 Love this story.

-Headline here, Venezuela to sell cheap oil to U.S. poor.
+Headline here, Venezuela to sell cheap oil to U.S. Poor.

-We remember this story, Hugo Chavez.
+Now we remember this story, Hugo Chavez.

-This was uh a story again.
+This was a story.

 It ran again recently last week.

-Hugo Chavez announced that he will soon begin selling up to 1.2 million gallons of discounted heating oil in poor communities in Boston and New York via his government's 16,000 sitgo oil company stations in the U.S. What Democrats could also be counted on to contribute discounted heating oil in Boston.
+Hugo Chavez announced that he will soon begin selling up to 1.2 million gallons of discounted heating oil in poor communities in Boston and New York via his government's 16,000 Sitgo oil company stations in the U.S. What Democrats could also be counted on to contribute discounted heating oil in Boston?

-But could Senator Kennedy do something substantive to help the poor with their heating oil bills as Hugo Chavez is doing.
+But could Senator Kennedy do something substantive to help the poor with their heating oil bills, as Hugo Chavez is doing?

-Well, let's go to number 27 best-selling book on Amazon.com, do as I say, not as I do.
+Well, let's go to number 27 best-selling book on Amazon.com, Do As I Say, Not As I Do, Profiles in Liberal Hypocrisy by Peter Schweitzer.

 It's a great interview.